oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 the application, authorization server and resource server share a domain, then it is unnecessary to use a redirect mechanism to communicate between them.

-An additional concern with handling access tokens in a browser is that as of the date of this publication, there is no secure storage mechanism where JavaScript code can keep the access token to be later used in an API request.
-Using an OAuth flow results in the JavaScript code getting an access token, needing to store it somewhere, and then retrieve it to make an API request.
+[//]: # (I suggest we remove that paragraph completely, as we discuss that in the part describing Local Storage) An additional concern with handling access tokens in a browser is that in case of successful XSS attack, tokens could be read and further used or transmitted by the injected code if no secure storage mechanism is in place.

-Instead, a more secure design is to use an HTTP-only cookie between the JavaScript application and API so that the JavaScript code can't access the cookie value itself.
+It could as such be considered to use an HTTP-only cookie between the JavaScript application and API so that the JavaScript code can't access the cookie value itself.
 The `Secure` cookie attribute should be used to ensure the cookie is not included in unencrypted HTTP requests.
-Additionally, the `SameSite` cookie attribute can be used to counter CSRF attacks, but should not be considered the extent of the CSRF protection, as described in {{draft-ietf-httpbis-rfc6265bis}}
+Additionally, the `SameSite` cookie attribute can be used to counter some CSRF attacks, but should not be considered the extent of the CSRF protection, as described in {{draft-ietf-httpbis-rfc6265bis}}

 OAuth was originally created for third-party or federated access to APIs, so it may not be